 • Avoid products and services from Google and large tech company.

-• Use DuckDuckGo or Brave Search instead of Google Search.
+• Use DuckDuckGo instead of Google Search.

 • Use Firefox instead of Chrome.